Table of Contents

 It is easy to reach the Mask museum from Colombo and west coast as well as south coast beach resorts.
 The whale watching tour, Galle one day tour, Madu Ganga river safari and Bentota beach tour are several tours that include this valuable museum.
 All of them are one-day trips from Colombo.
 It is about 1 km from the city centre of Ambalangoda to the mask museum.

 If you are staying in a popular beach resort on the west coast or southern coast you can easily visit this tourist attraction from your beach resort.
 It would take only about 1-hour drive to get there from most places in southern and west coast hotels.

-The masks varied according to the country, culture and environment.
+The masks are varied according to the country, culture and environment.
 The social and environmental background differed according to geographical and ethnic composition.
-The Sinhalese wear masks during devil dancing, Kolam dancing and sometimes in Sokari dancing.
+The Sinhalese wear masks during devil dancing, Kolam dancing and sometimes in Sokari dancing (folklore).

 The Sinhala masks may have developed for a variety of reasons perhaps on the basis of Indian prototype.
 For example among the jungle tribes of South-East India masks represent demons and the earth goddess.
 These, too, resemble somewhat superficially the masks of Africa and New Guinea.
 It may be of interest to note that elaborate demon masks are not known elsewhere in India.